jangj8523/Alice/README.md

 - Unity Anima 2D plugin for character rigging
 - Dlib Library for face detection

 @Thank you to all our users who have allowed us to use their photos.
+The latest video demo files can be found in DemoFiles folder

 1. UI/UX Sample